cdubbs512/cdubbs512.github.io/_posts/2018-11-20-SAT-or-ACT-in-Texas.md

 The data we were provided with composed of the average scores of each tests' sections and the overall composite scores.
 I cleaned it accordingly, conducted exploratory data analysis on it, used Tableau to visualize the data, and analyzed the data using descriptive and inferential statistics.

-My presentation is as follows and the link to the project Github is: https://github.com/cdubbs512/SAT_or_ACT_in_Texas
+My presentation is as follows and the link to the project can be found here on [GitHub](https://github.com/cdubbs512/SAT_or_ACT_in_Texas).

 ![_config.yml]({{ site.baseurl }}/images/texas_presentation/texas_sat_act_presentation_1.jpg)